tremor-rs/tremor-www-docs/docs/operations/configuration-walkthrough.md

 A short canned synopsis of configuration tremor.

-This guide walks through configuring tremor via its API directly and via its command line tool 'tremor-tool'.
+This guide walks through configuring tremor via its API directly and via its command line tool 'tremor'.
 For the API, we use 'curl' on the command line.

 ## Introduction